TradeTrust/documentation/docs/appendix/document-creator.md

 ## Generic Template (Bill of Lading)

-We have designed and created a simple generic template (Bill of Lading) config file for you to use.
+We have designed and created a simple generic template (bill of lading) config file for you to use.

 Click <a href="/docs/appendix/document-creator/bill-of-lading/ebl-generic-template-config-file.json" target="_blank" rel="noopener noreferrer" download="ebl-generic-template-config-file.json">here</a> to download a config file.

 ![Generic Template - Bill of Lading](/docs/appendix/document-creator/bill-of-lading/ebl-generic-template.png)

-Above is an example of how the bill of lading will look like.
+Above is an example of how the generic bill of lading will look like.

-To make full use of this generic template (Bill of Lading), please update the config file as following.
+To make full use of this generic template (bill of lading), please update the config file as following.

 ### Fields to update